ChandanVerma/content-moderation-profile-image/README.md

 # Content Moderation for Profile Images
 This repo does content moderation for profile images/ image data in general.
-If any questions, please reach out to Data Science team (Sze Chi, Thulasiram, Chandan).

 # Set-up .env file for testing in local
 There needs to be a `.env` file with following parameters.